 This type is more common than the advanced type.
 Patients who have this type suffer from weakened blood vessels walls in the retina, which causes leakage of blood and other fluids into the retina.
-Furthermore, larger retinal vessels can begin to dilate and become irregular in diameter as well.
+Furthermore, larger retinal vessels can start to be irregular in diameter as well.

-Early stage of diabetic retinopathy can progress from mild to severe, as more blood vessels become blocked.
-As a result, nerve fibers in the retina may begin to swell, and in some cases, the central part of the retina (macula) begins to swell (macular edema) causing a condition that requires immediate treatment.
+Early stage of diabetic retinopathy can develop from mild to severe when more blood vessels are blocked.
+As a result, retina’s nerve fibers and its central part (macula) may begin to swell, causing a condition that requires immediate treatment.

 Advanced diabetic retinopathy

 Diabetic retinopathy can progress to this more severe type, known as proliferative diabetic retinopathy.
-In this type, damaged blood vessels close off causing the growth of new, abnormal blood vessels in the retina.
-Blood can leak into the clear, jelly-like substance that fills the center of your eye (vitreous), which causes the retina to detach from the back of your eye causing pressure to build up in the eyeball, which then damages the nerve that carries images from your eye to your brain (optic nerve) resulting in glaucoma.
+At this stage, damaged blood vessels become completely closed, making new abnormal blood vessels grow in the retina.
+Blood can leak into the clear, jelly-like substance that fills the center of your eye (vitreous), which causes retina detachment causing pressure to raise in the eyeball.
+Then this damages the nerve that carries images from your eye to your brain (optic nerve), causing glaucoma.

 Who is at risk of diabetic retinopathy?